bendmorris/Gitview/README.markdown

 	var view = new Gitview({
 	  user    : 'bouchon',      // any github username domNode : document.body,  // domNode to attach to
-	  small   : false           // if set to true, will display smaller version of widget (no participation graph) });
+	  copmact : false           // if set to true, will display smaller version of widget (no participation graph) });
 	```
 ##Issues & Features